Nǐ hǎo! I’m currently in Shanghai, China for the Learning 2.010 conference, and that’s pretty exciting for a number of reasons.

 The third reason I’m so excited to be here in Shanghai is the people.
 My PLN came to life in a whole new way yesterday as I got to meet in person an amazing group of educators that I’ve only ever known online.
 I was sitting in a planning session yesterday, sharing the conversations with people like Kim Cofino, Darren Kuropatwa, Wes Fryer, Alec Couros, Jeff Utecht, Julie Lindsay, Tim Lauer, Liz Davis, Steve Hargadon… and it was a bit of an out-of-body experience really.
 I know that our rock stars are not like your rock stars, but I think we were all as excited as each other to finally be meeting in real life.
 I also got to meet a whole lot of other people that I really didn’t know as well, who are equally amazing educators, and who will now become part of my growing PLN.

 We all had dinner together last night in the Jin Mao Tower, then drinks afterward at Cloud 9, apparently the highest bar in the world.
 Who knew?

 I’m really looking forward to the next few days!

-Asian Growth by Chris Betcher is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Asian Growth by Chris Betcher is licensed under a Creative Commons Attribution 4.0 International License.